exmelendez/marctext-creator/README.md

 ## Why create this?

 ### Explaining the problem
-I manage the school library where we recently experienced a server crash resulting in a total loss of data.
-The library inventory/catalog software had to be reinstalled, marc records had to be uploaded again, but the true setback was the loss of all the titles that were previously manually entered.
+I manage a school library where a server crash occured resulting in a total loss of data.
+The library inventory/catalog software had to be reinstalled, marc records had to be uploaded again, but the true setback was the loss of all the titles that were manually entered.
 These titles did not come with a marc record and were not tied to a vendor who could provide one.
-Months of work was now lost and although I was assured the server has proper backups this time around, I did not want to soley rely on this solution.
-It makes sense that the library have it's own backup of it's titles/marc records.
+Months of work was now lost and although I was assured the server has proper backups, I did not want to soley rely on this assurance.
+As a precaution I find it necessary for the library to have have it's own marc record backups of it's titles, especially those titles that previously did not have any marc records.

-Now the program we have would allow us to create marc records from scratch, but by default it creates sixteen (16) fields and because it's a windows DOS running type program, shortcuts like tab and enter do not work as they typically would.
-Additionally this would contribute to wasted time as the software really only requires six (6) fields.
-I would have to invest time in deleting fields, ensuring the proper spaces and symbols are there and repeat the tedious process for every title/item.
-The library easily has over 1,500 titles that need to be entered manually; I needed to figure out how to make the process faster and simpler.
-This would also allow me to recruit others to assist me without having to educate them on the intricacies of marc record formatting.

 ### APP Preview & Explanation
 ![General APP/ Nav](https://i.imgur.com/lpoS1FQ.png)